gizemocak/CharEatee/README.md

 #### As grocery owner, I follow regulation strictly to provide fresh food to my customers, but there are still a lot of perishable food wasted everyday.
 Once food hits its sell-by date, they became unsaleables, I will be able to use the app:
 - Login as grocery store owner / register if first time using the app
 - Post Food near or past its best-before date with prodcut photos, name, qty on daily basis
-- Once I got zero value order from charity orgnization for the food they need, I will be able to contact with them to arrange food delivery.
+- Once I got SMS and order from app, I will be able to contact with charity organization to arrange food delivery.
 ![](https://github.com/gizemocak/final-project/blob/master/client/public/images/donation.gif)

 #### As charity orgnization, I want to help my community and collect information from grocery store: